Online Nature Therapy Certification

 The comprehensive curriculum weaves together aspects of naturalism, spirituality, the science of nature therapy, and practical skills such as trail leadership and interpretation and business basics.
 You’ll master a flexible framework for facilitating safe and positive nature experiences for your participants.

 If you love nature and enjoy spending time in nature, you already have the most important traits of a successful nature therapy guide.
 Our program can take you the rest of the way, sharing proven tools and techniques for growing your business and helping your clients rekindle their nature bonds.

 We feel this work is important for improving well-being for people and nature, so we hope you’ll join us on this journey.
 Please reach out with any questions.

 Chat With Us

-Chat with one of our instructors for a free consultation about our certifications, and what financing or scholarship* programs might be available for you, and get a free Nature Therapy Infographic and a Guided Nature Meditation!
+Chat with one of our instructors for a free consultation about our certifications, and what financing or discount* programs might be available for you, and get a free Nature Therapy Infographic and a Guided Nature Meditation!